HIH: Towards More Accurate Face Alignment via Heatmap in Heatmap: Related Work

-Facial alignment has been intensively studied for years, and people have proposed various methods in this area which has achieved great progress.
-Early methods were based on active shape models (ASMs) \cite{Timothy1995Active} and active appearance models (AAMs) \cite{cootes2001active}.
-Later constrained local models (CLMs) \cite{cristinacce2008automatic}, SDM \cite{xiong2013supervised} were also proposed.
-And the subsequent cascaded regression methods \cite{zhu2016unconstrained} promote the accuracy of face alignment.

-Due to the success of deep learning, more and more deep learning-based methods have been applied in this area, and have dominated the state-of-the-art performance on face alignment.
-These methods mainly fall into two categories: direct coordinate regression \cite{sun2013deep,zhang2014facial,feng2018wing,dong2018style} and heatmap-based regression \cite{kowalski2017deep,deng2019joint,yang2017stacked,LABWFLW,HRNET,kumar2020luvli}.
-Heatmap-based methods perform much better than direct coordinate regression due to their spatial support.

-\textbf{Heatmap-based Regression Models.} Heatmap regression methods are used to indirectly map the input image to the probability heatmaps, each of which represents the respective probability of a landmark location.
+Heatmap-based methods \cite{kowalski2017deep,deng2019joint,yang2017stacked,jin2020pixel} show better performance than direct coordinate regression due to their spatial support.
+Heatmap is characterized by giving spatial support around the ground-truth location, which effectively reduces the model overfitting risk in training.
+Heatmap regression methods are used to indirectly map the input image to the probability heatmaps, each of which represents the respective probability of a landmark location.
 In the inference stage, the location with the highest response on each heatmap indicates the corresponding landmark.
 DAN \cite{kowalski2017deep} is the first method that combines heatmap with landmarks regression.
-It is coupled with the affine transformation to a standard shape.
-Benefit from Hourglass \cite{newell2016stacked}, heatmap regression methods have been successfully applied to landmark localization problems and have achieved state-of-the-art performance.
-JMFA \cite{deng2019joint} achieves high localization accuracy with a stacked hourglass network \cite{newell2016stacked} in the Menpo competition \cite{zafeiriou2017menpo} . \cite{yang2017stacked} adopts a supervised face transformation to normalize the faces, then employed hourglass \cite{newell2016stacked} to regress it.
-LAB \cite{LABWFLW} proposes to use additional boundary lines as the geometric structure of a face image to help facial landmark localization.
+LAB \cite{LABWFLW} and Awing \cite{wang2019adaptive} use additional boundary lines as the geometric structure of a face image to help facial landmark localization.
 HRNet \cite{HRNET} maintains multi-resolution representations in parallel and exchanges information between these streams to obtain a final representation with great semantics and precise locations.
-Recently, LUVLI \cite{kumar2020luvli} first introduces the concept of parametric uncertainty estimation as well as considers the visibility likelihood.
+LUVLI \cite{kumar2020luvli} first introduces the concept of parametric uncertainty estimation as well as considers the visibility likelihood.
+ADNet \cite{huang2021adnet} further regress the coordinate from anisotropic direction loss and anisotropic attention module.
+Recently, SLPT \cite{xia2022sparse} leverages the coarse-to-fine way and Transformer \cite{carion2020end,vaswani2017attention} structure to refine the coordinate.